zth/rescript-relay/rescript-relay-documentation/docs/tutorial/4-fragments.md

 A fragment says, given _some_ graph node of a particular type, what data to read from that node.
 The fragment key specifies _which node_ in the graph the data is selected from.
 A re-usable component that specifies a fragment can retrieve the data from different parts of the graph in different contexts, by being passed a different fragment key.

-For example, notice that the `Image` component is used in two places: directly within `Story` for the story’s thumbnail image, and also within `PosterByline` for the poster’s profile pic.
+Notice that the `Image` component is used in two places.
+The first is in `Story` for the story’s thumbnail image.
+The second is  `PosterByline` for the poster’s profile pic.
 Let’s fragmentize `Image` and see how it can select the data it needs from different places in the graph according to where it is used.

 ![Fragment can be used in multiple places](/img/docs/tutorial/fragments-image-two-places-compiled.png)